jamesmcglone/jamesmcglone.github.io/_posts/2018-09-09-Fitness-Challenge.md

 Objective for this challenge: Get Stronger
  * _By 11/22, add 150lbs across 3 lifts: squat, deadlift, and benchpress for an 800lb total_
- * _Read 3 manuels / books on proper lifting technique and programming_
+ * _Read 3 manuals / books on proper lifting technique and programming_
  * _Solicit feedback from 5 experienced weight-lifters_
  * _Consume >150g protein/day_
  * _Record lifts 12x (1 each week)_